-The work "Victory Displaced" is an online research and attempt to create new paradigm about the adventure of the “Arch of Triumph ", which was built during the 3rd century Roman Empire period in Palmyra, Syria.
+"Victory Displaced" is an online research and attempt to create new paradigm about the adventure of the “Arch of Triumph ", which was built during the 3rd century Roman Empire period in Palmyra, Syria.

 Following the bombing of the structure by ISIS in 2015, various institutions and organizations working on the archiving of cultural heritage created digital models of this arch as well as other similar structures in Palmira.
 UK based The Institute for Digital Archeology prepared a photogrammetric digital model using photographs taken before the demolition of the structure.
 Using this model, 1/3 scale replica of the structure was produced by CNC technology and this replica was exhibited in various popular squares including Trafalgar Square, London, 2016; City Hall Park, New York, 2016; Palazzo della Signoria, Florence, 2017 and Place des Nations, Geneva, 2019.

-computer generated animation provided by Google Earth
+computer generated animation using Google Earth

 screenshot of the model

 Model provided by Thomas Flynn, Cultural Heritage Lead at Sketchfab